Trump’s Press Secretary Chews & Swallows 35 Pieces of Gum Every Day Before Noon

 Everybody knows that breakfast is the most important meal, a time to stock up on nutrient-rich foods that give us the energy we need to tackle the day.
 Or, if you’re White House Press Secretary Sean Spicer, it’s a time to chew and swallow 35 sticks of Orbit cinnamon gum.

-In a new profile in the Washington Post, Spicer cops to a gum habit the likes of which we haven’t seen since May of 2016:
+In an August 2016 profile in the Washington Post, Spicer cops to a gum habit the likes of which we haven’t seen since May of 2016:

 This is the face of today’s Republican Party: The nose is pinched, the hair is sandy blond, the eyes are intense.
 But all you really need to know can be seen in the mouth.
 This is where Spicer’s talent and nervous energy meet.
 Watch it open wide enough to inhale his phone as he yells at an editor.
 Behold its versatility, as he at once chastises Trump for calling Mexicans rapists and murderers while also lauding him for calling attention to the issue of illegal immigration.
 Even when he is not speaking, it works on overdrive, churning through pieces of Orbit cinnamon gum, which he chews and swallows whole.
 Notwithstanding his line of work, the man just can’t stand a gross-feeling mouth.